 Stars without perfection-madness

-Recently, Julia Witt, director of the Berlin Senator's Office for Economics, held a lecture with me on the topic "How do we get out of the Angelina Jolie trap?".
-While I was more about the psychological side, Julia talked about the influence of the media on our perfection-compulsion - here her review.
+Julia Witt, head of the Berlin Senator's Office for Economic Affairs, recently gave a lecture with me on the topic "How do we get out of the Angelina Jolie trap?" held.
+While I was more concerned with the psychological side, Julia spoke about the influence of the media on our compulsion to perfect - here is her review.

 For example Angelina Jolie, but also many other stars: these seem to us to be the symbol of the perfect man: smart, beautiful, successful in the job, children, travel, dream man - and always freshly pepped out of the egg.
 And it is precisely in women that they desire to emulate this ideal image.